alexmayo/jquery-data-update/README.md

 # jQuery Data Update
-jQuery Data Update is a simple jQuery function which makes use of AJAX toretrieve updated elements on a HTML page.
+jQuery Data Update is a simple jQuery function which makes use of AJAX to retrieve updated elements on a HTML page.

 ## Usage
 ```javascript